forslund/rss_skill/README.md

 ## Installation

-After cloning the skill the script `install_nltk.sh` needs to be run to install and download data files for natural language toolkit.
+Simply clone the skill and run `pip install -r requirements.txt` from the skill directory or use msm.

 ## Usage